Flavor-Sum-Rules/FlaSR/docs/function_docs.md

 - b (All|Real|List): Breaking order(s) at which to print sum rules.
 User can print sum rules to all possible orders of breaking (All), at a particular order (Real, 0 <= b <= highest order of breaking), or over a range of orders of breaking ({start b (min: 0), end b (max: highest order of breaking, or All), increment}).
 Default: b->All.

 Returns:
-- Number of amplitude (or amplitude-squared) sum rules at each order of breaking (List of Reals).
+- Number of amplitude (or amplitude-squared) sum rules found at each order of breaking (List of Reals).

 ### printSRs
 printSRs[system,ampType->{a,s}/{A} OR amp2Type->{Δ,Σ}/{A}] prints amplitude (or amplitude-squared) sum rules at each order of breaking and extracts the formatted sum rule matrices and amplitude vector(s) for manipulation.